How To Clean Car Engine Bay Without Damaging Anything

 • Bottle sprayer with APC.
 A bottle sprayer filled with diluted APC is useful for spot-cleaning any areas that you may have missed during the initial wash.

 • Microfiber cloths.
-Microfiber cloths are essential for wiping off the hood after you rinse it, ensuring a clean and dry surface.
+Microfiber cloths for cars are essential for wiping off the hood after you rinse it, ensuring a clean and dry surface.

 • Purple Power Degreaser (or any other).
 Degreasers are optional products, but they’re helpful if your car’s engine is extremely oily, as those degreasers can break down stubborn grease and grime more effectively than APC alone.